Goal! Goal! Goal!: Formations

 There are 6 types of formations to choose from, and the chosen one cannot be changed throughout the game.
 They appear as follows on the screen:

 Development and release

+Goal!
+Goal!
+Goal! was developed by Visco and edited by SNK.
+It was released in 1995 for the Neo-Geo console.
+Visco Corporation was based in Kyoto, Japan and has partnered with the NES, Super Nintendo, and Nintendo 64.

 Reception

 AllGame's Kyle Knight gave an overall positive review of Goal!
 Goal!
 Goal!.